standridgejeff/kata-asp-net-standridgejeff/docs/IoC.md

 ## Tasks

-Apply the changes accomplished in your Inversion of Control project to your AspNetCoreKata.
+Apply Inversion of Control to your AspNetCoreKata.

 **Note:** as you complete steps, you should make commits for the changes made, unless it doesn't make sense to do so.
 For example, **DO NOT** commit your connection string to Git.